-What scholarship and financial aid options are available to me?
+What scholarship and financial aid options are available?

-Private and public scholarships can help you meet the cost of your education.
-Alliant International University is pleased to be able to offer a significant number of institutional scholarships for many of our students.
+Private and public scholarships can help you meet the cost of your education, and Alliant offers institutional scholarships for many of our students.
 Learn more about these scholarship opportunities here.
-Additional Financial aid is available for those who qualify in the form of loans, grants, federal work study, and military aid.
+Additional financial aid is available for those who qualify in the form of loans, grants, federal work study, and military aid.
 Learn more in our Financial Options Guide.

-When does the PhD in Organizational Psychology degree program start?
+When does the program start?

-At Alliant, our mission is to prepare students for professional careers of service and leadership and promote the discovery and application of knowledge to improve the lives of people in diverse cultures and communities around the world.
-Our Vision is an inclusive world empowered by Alliant alumni.
+At Alliant, our mission is to prepare students for professional careers of service and leadership and to promote the discovery and application of knowledge to improve lives.
+We offer an education that is accredited, focused on practical knowledge and skills, connected with diverse faculty and alumni, and aimed at the student experience.